sekocha/pypolymlp/README.md

 ```

-## Development of polynomial MLP from multiple training and test datasets
+## MLP development using multiple datasets

 ```
 > $(polymlp_generator)/mlpgen/multi_datasets/generator.py --in polymlp.in